Advocacy and the Charter

 A child or young person in care has not always had the time to develop the knowledge, skills or confidence to express their wishes or advocate for themselves.
 In the absence of parents or relatives, other adults can and should act to ensure that the voice and interests of each child and young person in care are represented.
 This is individual advocacy – and the Charter of Rights can help.

 As well as having their voice heard and their rights addressed, being involved with the advocacy process can allow young people to learn valuable lessons; that they have rights, including the right to be heard, that rights can be negotiated to achieve better outcomes and the value of persistence.
-Advocacy can promote a positive sense of self and the confidence to interact with the world.
+Advocacy can promote a positive sense of self in a young person and the confidence to interact with the world.